Jewish Leadership Council: Supporting Jewish schools

-Magnifying and amplifying the Jewish community

-The JLC seeks to magnify and amplify the work of its members, raising the profile of their causes, campaigns, and initiatives.
-It aims to connect members to decision-makers at all levels of government and provide access to those in positions of power, able to support change.
-It also magnifies and amplifies the work of its members within the community, using their own platform and various fora, to increase awareness about workstreams, projects and campaigns.

-The JLC fosters relationships with policymakers.
-This ranges from organising various government roundtable meetings to fostering the ongoing positive relationships with regional Mayors, MPs from all political parties, and council leaders and councillors from across the country.
-We also promote the work of our members, facilitating meetings with Ministers, Secretaries of State, and their counterparts from the Opposition.
-Thanks to these relationships, we have been able to support 90% of English councils adopting the IHRA definition of antisemitism and helped the NHS raise awareness of COVID-19 safety and increase vaccine uptake amongst the Haredi community.

-The JLC works with its members to provide and collaborate on original, tailored social content that helps elevate and publicise their campaigns.
-In addition to this, as part of our Digital Development Project, it organises consultancy and networking groups that enable peer learning.

 Other

 Israel

 In December 2006, the Jewish Leadership Council and the Board of Deputies of British Jews formed the Fair Play Campaign Group, a pro-Israel advocacy organization.
 The Fair Play Campaign co-ordinates activity against anti-Israel boycotts and other anti-Zionist campaigns.

 In December 2009, the Council sought and published a legal opinion from Lord Pannick advocating a change in UK law to prevent the issuing of arrest warrants against Israeli leaders without prior consent of the Attorney General.

 In June 2011, together with BICOM and the Board of Deputies, Council Chair Vivian Wineman, Chair of Trustees Mick Davis and CEO Jeremy Newmark, met Foreign Secretary William Hague to discuss developments in the Middle East.